 Secukinumab (Cosentyx) is a biologic medication used to treat psoriatic arthritis, moderate to severe plaque psoriasis, and ankylosing spondylitis.
-Biologics are medicines that are man made through genetic engineering techniques and closely related to a protein that occurs naturally in the body.
-Secukinumab blocks an inflammatory protein called IL-17, which improves joint pain and swelling from arthritis and rash from psoriasis.
+Biologics are medicines that are human-made through genetic engineering techniques and closely related to a protein that occurs naturally in the body.
+Secukinumab blocks an inflammatory protein called IL-17, thus improving joint pain and swelling from arthritis and rash from psoriasis.

-Secukinumab is a self-administered injection that comes in 150mg dose syringes.
-The typical dose is 150 or 300mg per injection.
-Depending on your dose, you may inject one or two syringes each time it is given.
-Secukinumab usually begins with weekly doses for the first five weeks, followed by a dose every month.
-The medicine can be injected into the thigh or abdomen.
+Secukinumab is a self-administered subcutaneous (beneath the skin) injection given every 4 weeks at a dose of 150mg or 300 mg.
+Secukinumab usually begins with a loading schedule of weekly doses of 150 mg for the first 5 weeks, followed by a maintenance dose every month.
+The medicine can be injected into the thigh, or abdomen.
 The site of injection should be rotated so the same site is not used multiple times.
 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
 Secukinumab may be taken alone or with methotrexate or other non-biologic drugs.
 Secukinumab should not be given in combination with another biologic drug.

-Written May 2017 by Paul Sufka, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated December 2020 by Kristen Lee, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.